nataliamoran/maia-chess-dashboard/deliverable-1/planning.md

 **DAILY 15-MINUTE STANDUP MEETING**

-When we start development we will have a daily (Monday to Friday) 15-minute online standup meeting at 9 am, where each team member could share (1) what she/he worked on yesterday (2) what she/he will be working on today (3) if she/he has any blockers.
+When we start the development we will have a daily (Monday to Friday) 15-minute online standup meeting at 9 am, where each team member could share (1) what she/he worked on yesterday (2) what she/he will be working on today (3) if she/he has any blockers.
 This is meant to be a very short meeting to catch up and make sure that everyone is on track.
-If for any reasons a team member cannot attend a meeting, they can just send their answers in Slack.
+If for some reason a team member cannot attend a meeting, they can just send their answers in Slack.

 ### Q8: What artifacts will you use to self-organize?
 **DOODLE**

 To find a time slot for a weekly team meeting we used a [Doodle questionnaire](https://doodle.com/poll/9w94i7gmrimh9dr5?utm_source=poll&utm_medium=link).
- Because all 6 members of our team have different timetables, the only two time slots when everyone is available is on Thursday at 1 pm and 3 pm.
+ Because all 6 members of our team have different timetables, the only two time slots that everyone is available are on Thursday at 1 pm and 3 pm.

 ![Doodle](./images/Q8-Doodle.png)